 The assessment section is your place to shine!
 All of your education and experience should really drive this one paragraph.

-Lack of pizazz aside, that’s not enough to really represent all that education you have, nor all that high-level thinking you do during your treatments.
+Lack of pizazz aside, that’s not enough to represent all that education you have, nor all that high-level thinking you do during your treatments.

 Consider something like:

 “Patient’s reported improvements in tolerance to toileting activities demonstrate effectiveness of energy conservation techniques she has learned during OT sessions.
-Improved range of motion and stability of her right arm confirms that her use of shoulder home exercise plan is improving her ability to use her right upper extremity to gain independence with self care. ”
+Improved range of motion and stability of her right arm confirms that her use of shoulder home exercise plan is improving her ability to use her right upper extremity to gain independence with self care.”

 DON’T get lazy

-It felt to me like most of the hour was spent talking about how important it is to make their goals functional.
+It felt to me like most of the hour was spent talking about how important it is to make goals functional.
 But we OTs already know this; function is our bread and butter.

 DO show proper strategic planning of patients’ care

 This section isn’t rocket science.
 You don’t have to write a novel.
 But you do need to show that you’re thinking ahead and considering how your patients’ care plans will change as they progress through treatment.